 The treatment for acute liver failure will vary greatly on the cause of the disease.
 Activated charcoal will likely be given if you've ingested too much acetaminophen.
 This helps reduce how much of that medication is absorbed into your GI tract.
 We may also provide you with medications that can assist in decreasing your body's absorption ability.

 In the event that viral hepatitis is the cause of your acute liver failure, we will provide medicine.
 If we're unable to find the specific cause, a liver biopsy may be required.
 Once the results of the biopsy are available, we will understand how to approach your treatment.
 For additional information on the different treatments available to you, request a consultation with our GI providers in our Illinois location.

 Treatment to get you on the right track

 Once you schedule a consultation with our team at GI Alliance of Illinois, we will create a treatment plan to assist you.
 Whether you have long-term chronic liver disease or an acute case, our experience and knowledge will help you deal with the condition.
-Stop by our Chicago, IL, Peoria, IL, or Bloomington, IL, locations today to receive the help you need.
+Stop by our Chicago, IL, Peoria, IL, or Normal, IL, locations today to receive the help you need.
 Request an appointment with our gastrointestinal specialists today to get started.